Skip to content

 In fact, event halls and large commercial facilities that can accommodate large numbers of people need to ensure the safety of tens of thousands of people in the event of a disaster.
 If people rush outside to return home, the surrounding area will become overflowing with people, creating a dangerous situation.
 This cannot be done without cooperation between the government and commercial facilities as a whole area.

 Additionally, there are what are known as "company towns" in regional cities in Japan.
-These are areas where headquarters and major factories are concentrated in one town, along with many related companies, and most of the residents are connected to those companies.
+These are areas where Headquarters and major factories are concentrated in one town, along with many related companies, and most of the residents are connected to those companies.
 If a disaster occurs in this area and business stops, it will naturally spread to related and partner companies, threatening the lives of the entire region.
 Restaurants, entertainment, and commerce will lose customers and service providers, and education and medical care will also find it difficult to continue.
 In this company's BCP, it is also necessary to consider the entire area as its own concern.

 When Typhoon No. 7 approached in August 2024, the Tokaido Shinkansen was partially suspended.
 Some people said that "the typhoon's actual course shifted and it was a false start" and "they should have waited until the last minute to run the trains," but from the perspective of area resilience, it was a worthwhile decision.
 Not only did it ensure the safe operation of trains and the safety of passengers, but the announcement of the planned suspension had a ripple effect of preventing people from coming to stations in the first place, preventing people from traveling to vulnerable cities, and temporarily closing facilities in areas expected to be affected by disaster, thereby playing a role in reducing people's movements.